MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 For more details, see [RFC 7800](https://tools.ietf.org/html/rfc7800).

+## Does the protected resource accept PoP tokens?

+If you make an unauthenticated request to a protected API, it should repond with HTTP 401 (Unauthenticated) reponse, and with some [WWW-Authenticate](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) headers.
+These headers inform the clients of the available authentication schemes, such as Basic, NTLM, Bearer and POP.
+The MSAL family of libraries can help with Bearer and PoP.

+Programatically, MSAL.NET offers [a helper API](https://learn.microsoft.com/entra/msal/dotnet/advanced/extract-authentication-parameters) for parsing these headers.

 ## Proof-of-Possession for confidential clients

 See the [full code sample](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2/tree/master/4-Call-OwnApi-Pop) show casing a daemon app using AcquireTokenForClient with PoP to call an API protected with Proof-of-Possession.